pasha-log/capstone2-backend/project-proposal/PROJECTPROPOSAL.md

 <img src='./project-proposal-photos/Screenshot (116).png' alt=''>

 * Tag someone in the end, by search.
 And add caption.
 Probably won't add location because that would involve more work like implementing a Google maps feature.
 And no "Accessibility" or "Advanced settings".
+* I won't add the feature of making clickable hashtags for now.
+This would be a cool feature to implement, however it would be time-consuming.

 <img src='./project-proposal-photos/Screenshot (117).png' alt=''>